 Jim has extensive litigation experience, and has successfully defended clients in cases involving various aspects of maritime, admiralty, energy, and oil and gas law.
 He also maintains an active practice successfully defending manufacturers in product liability cases.
 He has defended cases involving numerous products, including ladders, electrical motors, fans, table saws, radial arm saws, planers, power tools, cranes and pumps.
 He has also successfully defended and prosecuted cases in the commercial litigation field.

-Jim is an accomplished trial lawyer and is listed in Louisiana Super Lawyers, 2010-2018 and The Best Lawyers in America, 2012-2019.
+Jim is an accomplished trial lawyer and is listed in Louisiana Super Lawyers, 2010-2020 and The Best Lawyers in America, 2012-2020.
 He is a Fellow in the American College of Trial Lawyers (ACTL).
-He currently maintains an "AV" Peer Review Rating from Martindale-Hubbell, which is the highest level of professional excellence.
+He is AV-rated by Martindale-Hubbell.

 - Representation of shipowners, platform owners and oil service companies in cases arising under the Jones Act, general maritime law and OCSLA.
 Jim has obtained defense verdicts in Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans, St. Bernard, St. James, St. Mary, St. Tammany and Terrebonne Parishes; and in the United States District Court for the Eastern and Western Districts of Louisiana.
 This includes a recent trial in the Eastern District of Louisiana in which the jury found in favor of the defendant-exploration and production company after a 5 day jury trial.